Instaatech/helpdesk-microservice/README.md

-Step-1: clone project using **git clone https://github.com/Instaatech/helpdesk-microservice.git** Step 2: Install project and dependency **composer install** Step 3: Make sure the Docker desktop is installed on your development computer. else you can downlaod and install https://www.docker.com/products/docker-desktop/
+Step-1: clone project using **git clone https://github.com/Instaatech/helpdesk-microservice.git** Step 2: Install project and dependency **composer install** Step 3: Make sure the Docker desktop is installed on your development computer. else you can download and install https://www.docker.com/products/docker-desktop/

-git clone git@github.com:hanieas/Docker-Laravel.git
-cd src
+Step 4: cd src
-composer install
+Step 5: composer install
-Copy .env.example to .env
+Step 6: Copy .env.example to .env
-docker-compose build
+Step 7: docker-compose build
-docker compose up -d
+Step 8: docker compose up -d
 You can see the project on 127.0.0.1:8080

+Step 9: RUN php artisan migrate --seed

+for username and password . you can check UserSeeder.php